High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

-Another effect due to the chemical substitution is the carrier doping.
-Such carrier doping may well change the transport properties, and therefore, we performed the longitudinal resistivity measurements for $\alpha$-YbAl$_{1-x}$Mn$_{x}$B$_{4}$ (Figure 3).
-The size as well as temperature dependence of the resistivity dramatically changes with the Mn substitutions.
-The good metallic behavior seen in the pure system becomes lost already at $x = 0.11$ and the resistivity both at the room temperature and 2 K increases nearly linearly with $x$.
+Another effect of the chemical substitution is the carrier doping.
+Such carrier doping may well change the transport properties, and therefore, we performed the longitudinal resistivity measurements [Fig. \ref{fig:characterization}(d)].
+The magnitude as well as the temperature dependence of the resistivity dramatically change with the Mn substitution.
+The good metallic behavior observed in the pure system is already lost at $x = 0.11$ and the resistivity at both room temperature and 2 K increases nearly linearly with $x$.
 The resistivity at 2 K for $x = 0.57$ is $\sim$ 60 times larger than the one for $x = 0$.
-Moreover, the temperature dependence systematically changes into a more incoherent semimetallic or non-metallic behavior by doping Mn.
-These indicate that the carrier concentration must decrease with the Mn concentration.
-We also point out that the high temperature resistivity for \textcolor{black}{ $x \sim 0.5$ }can be roughly fit with the activation law, namely, $\rho = \rho_0 \exp (\Delta/T)$ with the activation energy of $\Delta \sim 50$ K. For example, the inset of Fig. 3 indicates that the \textcolor{black}{magnetic part of the} resistivity for $x = 0.48$ can be fit to the activation law with the gap scale of 50 K for a high temperature region between 200 K and 300 K. This suggests that the highly resistive transport induced by Mn substitution is the results of the system approaching an insulating state.

-The fact that the activation law does not describe the resistivity at low temperatures indicates impurity bands causing the saturation of the resistivity on cooling.
+Moreover, the temperature dependence systematically changes into a more incoherent semimetallic or non-metallic behavior with Mn doping.
+These indicate that the carrier concentration must decrease with increasing Mn concentration.
+We also point out that the high temperature resistivity for $x \sim 0.5$ can be roughly fitted with the activation law, namely, $\rho = \rho_0 \exp (\Delta/T)$ with an activation energy of about $\Delta \sim 50$ K. The inset of Fig. \ref{fig:characterization}(d) exemplifies such a fit with the magnetic part of the resistivity for $x = 0.48$ in which the activation law is observed at high temperature from 200 K to above 300 K. This suggests that the highly resistive transport induced by Mn substitution results from the system approaching an insulating state.
+The deviation from the activation law at low temperature indicates the presence of impurity bands which cause the saturation of the resistivity on cooling.